11 Common Mistakes We See Digital Marketing Agencies Make

 Add up the costs of salary, health insurance, paid-time off, 401(k), etc. That’s before you even begin to factor in training them and ramp-up time and the potential for silly mistakes that might cost your clients (a poorly placed negative here, an overeager bid adjustment there).

 “But I’ll hire someone experienced, someone autonomous.”
 Great idea, but the bread you save on training will come back to bite you in salary demands.
-Not to mention the fact that it’s shockingly difficult to hire top-notch PPC talent, even in a city like Boston (if you happen to be a needle in a haystack, though, drop our Managed Services team a line).
+Not to mention the fact that it’s shockingly difficult to hire top-notch PPC talent, even in a city like Boston.

 Don’t take time away from your clients to find help until you absolutely must.
 Software is much more affordable than a warm body and will make account management more efficient without adding headcount to your team.